emmanuellozano02/Healthcare-Ransomware-Pipeline/README.md

 - **Store the processed data** in a database (like SQLite or PostgreSQL).
 - **Create visual insights** through an easy-to-use dashboard (using Streamlit or Power BI).

-The goal is to make it easier to spot patterns and trends in ransomware attacks, so we can better protect healthcare systems.
+The goal is to make it easier to spot patterns and trends in ransomware attacks, so "we" can better protect healthcare systems.

 ---